-Six Steps of Processing a Biopsy in the Histology Lab
+The Biopsy: Six Steps of Processing in the Histology Lab

 This article describes the six steps which biopsy tissue goes through in the pathology lab.
 In order, they are fixation in formalin, grossing by a Pathologist or Pathology Assistant, processing through four reagents, embedding in paraffin, cutting sections for mounting on slides, staining with Hematoxylin and Eosin stains.

 Pathologist Looks at a Thin Cross Section of a Biopsy on a Glass Slide

 So, you had a biopsy taken.
 It may have been a biopsy of your breast, cervix, prostate, lung, liver, kidney or something else.
 Probably the last thing on your mind while waiting to hear from your doctor, is "I wonder what's happening to my biopsy right now?"
 No, you want your medical laboratory results, and you want them quickly because life could change dramatically with one call from your physician.
 I work as a traveling histology technician in labs around the United States.
 The histology lab is where all biopsies go to be prepared for analysis by a pathologist.
 I would like to describe this process through which virtually all surgical specimens will pass.

 A biopsy refers to tissue which has been removed from a living body for examination, in order to discover the presence, cause, or extent of a disease.